How To Do An SEO Site Audit Like a Boss

-The No. 1 rule in SEO is to check your site for on-site search engine optimization problems.
+The No. 1 rule in SEO is to check your website for on-site search engine optimization problems.

 The reality is that no matter how amazing your webmaster is, there’s a 99.9% chance your site will still have some problems.